maxifaxipaxi-new/mfp_lb-safari/README.md

 - Add this in your `server.cfg`: start mfp_lb_safari
 - Change Website in index.html to your website / forum

+UPDATE: We stopped support for this app.
+Due to some abuse we will not maintain this app anymore.
+Our other apps still receive ojr support.
+Join our discord at https://discord.gg/mfp to get support or ask our community to help you.

 -- Thats it! --